gaboesquivel/about-lift/readme.md

 ## Pura Vida DAC Token

+The Pura Vida DAC token represents stake on the Pura Vida DAC cooperative.

-The token model is work in progress.
+The token model is work in progress..

 ## The Pura Vida Treasury